samfitgen/trgen/docs/Road-Rolling_Road_Race-High_Volume.md

 > Guard +1 is 7x4-minute largely aerobic efforts at 107% FTP with 4 standing,
 > 8-second sprint-like bursts at 150-200% FTP.
 >
-> Recoveries between intervals are about 4 minutes long.
+> Recoveries between intervals are 5 minutes long.

 ### Friday